Why We Made It and You Haven't, Yet*

 To sum it up, you either passively let life happen to you or you actively make life happen for you.

 How To Be the 'Millionaire Next Door'?

 Thomas J. Stanley is the Author of The Millionaire Next Door, The Millionaire Mind.
 We highly recommend this series.

-- Get used to being uncomfortable.
+Get used to being uncomfortable.
 Reaching your goals means getting out of your comfort zone and doing things that are scary and even painful.
 A great way to learn this is to start running or jogging.
 It gets uncomfortable real quick.
 When you go past the point of wanting to quit, you see that you can do it.
-You learn that by in large pain is normal and it’s mostly okay, the discomfort causes you to grow.
+You learn that by-and-large pain is normal and it’s mostly okay, the discomfort causes you to grow.

-- Get rid of temptations.
+Get rid of temptations.
 Whether eating healthier or trying to spend less.
 Stay away from negative inducements.
-Willpower is like a muscle, the more you use it, the weaker it gets, yet, like a muscle, it can ‘grow’, it’s a fine line.
+Willpower is like a muscle, the more you use it, the weaker it gets.
+Yet like a muscle, it can ‘grow’, so it’s a fine line.

 Figure out who and what you want to be.
 This may mean picturing the ideal you, detailed down to the job, clothing, location, and bank account.
 Or, it could be a list of attributes.
 However, you define it, know where you’re going.